Dörthe Hoppius

-Dörthe Hoppius (born 22 May 1996) is a German footballer who plays as a forward for MSV Duisburg in the Frauen-Bundesliga.
+Dörthe Hoppius (born 22 May 1996) is a German footballer who plays as a forward for VfL Bochum in the 2.
+Frauen-Bundesliga.

 Club career

 A native of Dorsten, Hoppius began playing youth football with local sides BVH Dorsten and FC Rhade, before joining VfL Bochum.
 By age 18, Hoppius had already scored nine goals for VfL Bochum in the 2.
 Frauen-Bundesliga.
-Next, she played collegiate soccer for the San Jose State Spartans in the United States, and was awarded the team's top offensive player two years in a row.
+Next, she played collegiate soccer for the San Jose State Spartans in the United States, and was awarded the team's top offensive player two consecutive seasons.

 When she returned to Germany, Hoppius signed for Frauen-Bundesliga side MSV Duisburg, where she led the team in scoring with eight league goals during the 2018–19 season.
 She signed for rivals SC Sand following the season.
 She is also training to be a police officer.

+Following another season with MSV Duisburg, she rejoined her former club VfL Bochum in 2023, where she contributed to their promotion to the 2.
+Bundesliga.